KatlehoJordan/tutorials/vim.md

 ## 'VISUAL' mode

-Use similar keys as in 'NORMAL' mode to make a selection `y` - yank selection, and store the yanked item in the 'Vim register' `yy` - yank entire line from the cursor, and store the yanked item in the 'Vim register' `Y` - yank entire line, and store the yanked item in the 'Vim register' `yi<bracket or quotation>` - yank from inside bracket, and store the yanked item in the 'Vim register' `shift` + `v` - launch 'VISUAL LINES' mode to select multiple lines `ctrl` + `v` - launch 'VISUAL BLOCKS' mode to select multiple columns `d` - from within 'VISUAL' mode will delete the selected text
+Use similar keys as in 'NORMAL' mode to make a selection, then can use the various versions of 'yanking' to move the contents to the vim register.
+`shift` + `v` - launch 'VISUAL LINES' mode to select multiple lines `ctrl` + `v` - launch 'VISUAL BLOCKS' mode to select multiple columns

 ## Commands

 Commands end with pressing the `enter` key.
 They often start by using the `:`, but some are initiated with other keys.

 For commands that are initiated with `:`, one can use `ctrl` + `d` in order to get auto-complete suggestions for commands.
 For example, `:e` followed by `ctrl` + `d` will show commands such as `earlier`, `echo`, `echoconsole`, etc. Furthermore, `tab` can then be used to provide tab-completion.
 Note that this works in Vim, but not in the Vim emulator in VS Code.

+Also note that not all of these commands have been tested using the neovim implementation in VS Code, so it may be just as easy to use the VS Code functions (by putting yourself in insert mode then using VS Code keyboard shortcuts) if the following commands do not work as well.

 `:w` - save changes to the open file
 `:wq` - save changes to the open file and quit Vim